LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 **Initializing Instances:**

 You can initialize an instance like this, we’re creating an instance of a new child.
-Here were using setter and getter methods to be creating a new instance of the Child class. `
+Here were using setter and getter methods.
+1. The setter method allows you to set the name attribute of the instance of the Child class that you would create by calling Child.new
+2. The getter method allows you to be able to read the value of that name that is stored in the instance variable @name

 ```
 class Child
   def initialize(name)